DerekSelander/LLDB/README.md

       # Find all instances of a UIView subclass whose class is implemented in the SpringBoardUI module
       (lldb) search UIView -m SpringBoardUI

+      # Find all UIView subclasses created in the "Woot" module and hide them
+      (lldb) search UIView -m Woot -p "[obj setHidden:YES]"

+      # Search for UIViews but just print the class, don't print object description (ideal for Swift where they hide the pointer)
+      (lldb) search UIView -b

+      # Remember, Swift includes the module in a class name, so if you have a Swift UIView called TestView in module WOOT...
+      (lldb) search WOOT.TestView -b

+      # Search for exact matches, ignore subclasses of UIViews
+      (lldb) search -e UIView

 ### dclass
 Dumps all the NSObject inherited classes in the process.
 If you give it a module, it will dump only the classes within that module.
 You can also filter out classes to only a certain type and can also generate a header file for a specific class.